Centers specializing in real Electrosensitivity, or Electrophobia

 - Switzerland: The Paracelsus Clinic: "Interview with Dr. Thomas M. Rau, by Electromagnetichealth.org about Electrosensitivity" (2013) Dr. Thomas M. Rau, medical director.

-- USA: Environmental Health Center, Dallas, Texas:"Understanding EMF What It Is – EMF Sensitivity Recognition and Treatment" Dr William Rae: founder and director, From 1988 to 1995 Dr. Rea held the world’s first professorial chair of environmental medicine at the Robens Institute of Toxicology, University of Surrey, England.
+- USA: Environmental Health Center, Dallas, Texas:"Understanding EMF What It Is – EMF Sensitivity Recognition and Treatment" Dr William Rae founded the Center in 1978 and is its director, From 1988 to 1995 Dr. Rea held the world’s first professorial chair of environmental medicine at the Robens Institute of Toxicology, University of Surrey, England.
 In 1987 he was awarded the Jonathan Forman Gold Medal Award and in 1993 the Herbert J. Rinkel Award by the American Academy of Environmental Medicine,

 Centers specializing in Electrophobia